mareklangiewicz/reproducers/reproduce-06-compose-html/README.md

-Example project to reproduce runtime error in browser with Kotlin 2.0.20-Beta1 + Compose Multiplatform 1.7.0-dev1698
+Example project to reproduce runtime error in browser with Kotlin 2.0.20-Beta1 + Compose Multiplatform 1.7.0-alpha01, also 1.7.0-dev1698
 ----

+BTW: It works correctly with 1.7.0-dev1686

 Command `./gradlew jsBrowserRun` reproduces error in browser console: